-Family member given parking exemption ticket Yes No NA Family member informed of open visiting times Yes No NA Family member has access to telephone Yes No NA Family member knows where the toilets are Yes No NA Family member knows how to obtain drinks and refreshments Yes No NA Family member staying overnight Yes No NA Have you given the family a leaflet/ information about facilities?
-Yes No NA Family member made aware of whom to contact first for advice or assistance?
-Yes No Family advised that their deceased relative will need to be moved to the funeral directors within 2-4 hours of death.
-Yes No Family advised that they can make an appointment to view their relative at the funeral directors Yes No
+Family member made aware of whom to contact first for advice or assistance?
+Yes No Family advised that their deceased relative would ideally be moved to the funeral directors within a few hours of death.
+Yes No Family advised that they could make an appointment to view their relative at the funeral directors Yes No